FindQ/gulp-jcson-merge/README.md

 # gulp-jcson-merge

+## This project is no longer maintained and has been archived.

 > Merge JSON and CSON to a singular JSON file.

 _All options are passed to [CSON](https://github.com/bevry/cson) any output issues should be reported on the CSON [issue tracker](https://github.com/bevry/cson/issues)._